 Because keyword gap analysis allows you to see where you are being outperformed, what you need to do next, and most importantly how you can outrank others.

 Have you ever played a puzzle?
 Doing keyword gap is exactly the same as completing a puzzle.
-You find the missing pieces or “gap” from the whole picture.
+You find the missing pieces or “gaps” from the whole picture.
 Once you discover it, the picture will start to look a lot clearer.
 This is where optimization is done and getting better rankings will follow suit.

 Here are the strategies you can use to get the most out of your keyword gap analysis.

 How can you do a keyword gap analysis?

 Filling in the “gap” should not be that hard right?
-I would say yes if you know what exactly is the gap that you are looking at.
-Without further ado, let’s find that missing gap and fill them up!
+I would say yes if you know what exactly is the gap that you are looking at…or if you have a keyword gap analysis tool like RankingGap to do the job for you.

-Allow me to show you the five steps on how to conduct a keyword gap analysis.
+But now, let me show you the five steps on how to conduct a keyword gap analysis first.

 1. Expand your target keyword

 Before writing your content, you must already have listed down a few keywords that you want to rank for.

 Now, write them out on a piece of paper and expand them by including their most relevant related keywords.